The River Beneath the Pain

 With a trauma-informed approach, we will use the innate somatic intelligence of the body to support resourcing for the nervous system when symptoms of hyperarousal or hypoarousal connected to a trauma response arise.

-Sessions will take place on Zoom.
+Sessions take place on Zoom.

 A blend of Pain Reprocessing Therapy and Hakomi-Informed Somatic Coaching will support you to process deeper layers of your mind/body connection, including your emotions, to understand how your brain is perpetuating chronic pain with a trauma-informed approach.